JakeSteam/blog-programming/_posts/2017-05-13-implementing-a-locale-language-selector.md

 #### Changing Locale

-When a context and 2 character locale (e.g. “en” for English or “es” for Spanish) are passed, this new locale is saved in shared preferences.
-Then, so long as the language string isn’t empty, a new Locale is created using it, and this Locale is applied using `updateConfiguration()`.
-Note that this method now appears to be deprecated, and it [doesn’t look like a quick fix](http://stackoverflow.com/questions/40221711/android-context-getresources-updateconfiguration-deprecated/40704077#40704077), but in your case it may be worth implementing.
+When a context and 2 character locale (e.g. "en" for English or "es" for Spanish) are passed, this new locale is saved in shared preferences.
+Then, so long as the language string isn't empty, a new Locale is created using it, and this Locale is applied using `updateConfiguration()`.
+Note that this method now appears to be deprecated, and it [doesn't look like a quick fix](http://stackoverflow.com/questions/40221711/android-context-getresources-updateconfiguration-deprecated/40704077#40704077), but in your case it may be worth implementing.

 ```
 private static void updateLanguage(Context ctx, String lang) {